jacebrowning/gitman/docs/interfaces/api.md

 ## Init

-To generate a sample configuration for a new project, call:
+To generate a sample config for a new project, call:

 ```python
 gitman.init()